city41/ngdevVideoProjects/eps1/eyecatcherGraphics/README.md

 ### Create a rom folder

 It should contain

-- neogeo.zip: a neo geo bios usable with MAME
 - puzzledp.zip's files all extracted out

 ### Make sure you have MAME and zip installed